CloudBoost/developers/en/DataStorage/getstarted.md

 #Saving data

 To save new records (we call it objects, more specifically CloudObjects) in your tables.
-You first need to create a `CloudObject`, set data to it and call save function / method.
+You first need to create a <span class="tut-snippet">CloudObject</span>, set data to it and call save function / method.

 ==JavaScript==
 ```